 In previous lessons, we studied substances called nucleic acids.
 Because of

-which examined their two types: DNA and RNA, got acquainted with their structure and functions.
-They found out that the composition of each of the nucleic acids includes four different nitrogenous bases, which combine with each other according to the principle of complementarity.
+which we considered two of their types: DNA and RNA, got acquainted with their structure and functions.
+It was found that the composition of each of the nucleic acids includes four different nitrogenous bases, which are connected to each other according to the principle of complementarity.
 We will need all this knowledge when studying today's new topic.
-So write down its name in your workbooks "Protein synthesis in the cell".
+So write down its name in your workbooks "Protein synthesis in a cell."

 II .Learning new material:

-Before starting to study a new topic, let's remember: what is metabolism (metabolism):
+Before starting to study new topic, remember: what is metabolism (metabolism):

-METABOLISM - a set of all enzymatic reactions of a cell, connected with each other and with the external environment, consisting of plastic
+METABOLISM - the totality of all enzymatic reactions of the cell, related to each other and with external environment consisting of plastic

 and energy exchanges.